ncp38/cs241-f24/projects/proj5/index.md

   - If the autocomplete string is not null (it might be null), then add it to the ArrayList as well.
   - return the ArrayList as the return value of the function.
 - You're almost done!
 At this point you can run the tester code on both small.txt and nyt.txt, and the *only* difference should be the order of the words that come out of `getBestSuggestions`.
 If you want to have some fun, try testing out the graphical user interface by uncommenting the two lines at the end of `main()`.
 - Last step: We need to **sort** the autocomplete/autocorrect suggestions by word frequency.
 To do this, we will write a `Comparator<String>` (I promised we'd come back to those!).
 Head back to `Autocorrecter.java`.
 At the very end is a `Comparator` for Strings.
-You must fill in the `compare` function to do a two-level comparison between the Strings s1 and s2, which will be words from your `wordFreq` map.
+You must fill in the `compare` function to compare two Strings, s1 and s2, which will be words from your `wordFreq` map.
 The basic idea is to compare s1 and s2 by their corresponding values in the map (which are, of course, how often each word appeared in the original text file.)  s1 should come "before" s2 if s1 is a more popular word (has a higher frequency) than s2.
   - Here's how to do it:
   - Get the frequency of each word (s1 and s2).
-  - If the frequencies are different, return either -1 or +1 depending on which frequency is higher (think about which goes with which).
+  - If the frequencies are different, return either -1 or +1 depending on which frequency is higher.
-  - If the frequencies are the same, then we will compare the strings based on alphabetical order, whicih you can do by calling `s1.compareTo(s2)` and returning the result.
+  - If the frequencies are the same, then we will compare the strings based on alphabetical order, which you can do by calling `s1.compareTo(s2)` and returning the result.

 - After you write the `Comparator`, you must call your quicksort function from earlier.